 Highly recommended for those who can bear the language.

-Disclaimer: The opinions expressed are entirely my own and do not reflect those of my employer, my church, or anyone else.
-Photos of individuals are used by permission.
+Disclaimer: I listened to a library e-audiobook of this title.
+Opinions expressed are solely my own and may not reflect those of my employer or anyone else.